myriamcharfeddine/SAR-ADA_website_2/index.md

 <br />
 <br />

-**SAR team:** Okay, this Bechdel Test is very interesting.
+<strong>SAR team:</strong> Okay, this Bechdel Test is very interesting.
 However, if you create a movie with the intent of achieving a Bechdel score of 3, this is very easy.
 You just need to hire two women and write a two-line dialogue about something unrelated to men.
 Therefore, we aim to create a more meaningful metric to evaluate whether a movie is truly inclusive.<br><br>

 The Bechdel score provides a solid foundation for developing an inclusivity metric.
 To build on this, we also evaluate the proportion of actresses in the movie to assess the level of female representation.
 However, this alone is insufficient.
 A movie may feature many women in minor or background roles, or conversely, a single actress who takes on the lead role.
 Therefore, we also consider the share of the script attributed to actresses to capture their meaningful presence in the film.<br>
 Indeed, looking at the distribution of the script in the figure below provided by [The Pudding](https://pudding.cool/2017/03/film-dialogue/).
-Only 24% of movies show an equal dialogue distribution between women and men!
+Only 24% of movies show an equal dialogue or more female distribution of the script!

 <br>
 <div style="width: 100%; height: 100vh; overflow: hidden;">